SMS opt-in text messages: Definition, rules & examples

 SMS opt-in examples

-Now that you understand the requirements, let’s take a look at some SMS opt-in examples:
+Now that you understand the requirements, let’s take a look at how brands can apply these best practices in various industries:

 How to create an opt-in SMS campaign